Kiran-Jones/nnfs/README.md

 # Neural Network From Scratch

-A custom neural network implementation built from the ground up in Python—no deep-learning frameworks required.
-Leverages NumPy for all core operations, with optional GPU acceleration via custom CUDA kernels and Pybind11 bindings.
+A custom neural network framework built in Python that uses NumPy for all core tensor operations.
+Optional GPU acceleration is supported through custom CUDA kernels integrated via Pybind11.

 ## Features
 - **Flexible architecture**